ad-si/TaskLite/docs-source/usage/web_app.md

-# Webapp
+# Web App

-The webapp is currently provided by [Datasette].
+The web app is currently provided by [Datasette].

 ![Screenshot of web app](../images/web-ui.png)